 1. Tovolo Groovy Ice Pop Molds, Star Pop Molds and Rocket Pop Molds: These are my favorite ice pop molds of all time.
 They work great, last forever and adapt well to pretty much any homemade ice pop you can dream up.
 Read my full Tovolo review.

-3. Freshfoods Fill & Freeze Pops: My son Cedar won’t eat a large sweet ice pop (small appetite) so I got these ice pop molds for when I make pudding or other sweet pops that I know he’ll want just a taste of.
+3. Nuby Garden Fresh Fruitsicle Frozen Pop Tray: When my son Cedar was younger, he wouldn’t eat a large sweet ice pop (small appetite) so I got these ice pop molds for when I make pudding or other sweet pops that I know he’ll want just a taste of.
 Pops slide right out of these molds and if you have a baby or toddler they’re just about the best creation ever.
 They’re also excellent if you want to try a new ice pop recipe without making a bunch of large pops.

 4. Cosmos Ice Pop Maker Molds Set: Cedar was obsessed with trying homemade push pops, so I got a set of these.
 These work really well, but it can be hard to get your pop started.
 These are great for yogurt pops, though we’ve used them successfully for fruit pops too.
 One downside is you have to set them upright in something (we use a glass cup) as they freeze because there’s no base.
-Also, the lids are a little hard to get on.
-Oh, one other thing – rinse them out right after you use them.
+Also, the lids are a little hard to get on and you need to rinse them out right after you use them.
 The very tiny, somewhat pointed end of the mold gets juice easily stuck in it.

 5. Cuisipro Snap Fit Circle Pop Molds: I LOVE the shape of these molds, and my household feels like they’re the perfect size for just about all ice pops.
 They’ve had a few issues, like after just one week of use, one of the handles broke while my friend was pulling out an ice pop.
 Secondly, the handle has a mostly useless drip catcher.
 If you turn the pop at all, juice comes flying out of the base.
 They’re still usable though and due to the perfect shape, we’re buying a second set.